 Peoples Flower Shops loves spring and summer's bright, busy blossoms, and given that the two seasons share so many flowers in common, it's easy to swoon.
-While it's true that we may gravitate to more tropical-looking or bolder, more vivid arrangements in the summer—favoring more delicate, softly-hued ones in the spring—there are few flowers that are unique to either season.
+While it's true that we may gravitate to more tropical-looking or bolder, more vivid arrangements in the summer---favoring more delicate, softly-hued ones in the spring---there are few flowers that are unique to either season.
 Rather, it's like the two seasons got together and decided to dominate the year with the most dazzling flowers possible.
 Today, we peek ahead into what summer has in store, which just builds upon late spring's bounty.
 Read More about End Of Spring Flowers That Welcome Summer

 There are many things to look forward to this spring but one of our favorites here at Peoples Flowers is, well, the flowers.
 Shocker, we know.
 There are so many traditional blooms associated with this time of year, some of them blooming strictly from the garden and others easily fresh cut and put into designs.
-We love them all—crocus, hyacinth, lilac, tulip---you name it, and if we can get our hands on it, we'll work it into something special to celebrate the season.
+We love them all---crocus, hyacinth, lilac, tulip---you name it, and if we can get our hands on it, we'll work it into something special to celebrate the season.
 Read More about A Flower Design Just For Spring

 With the spring season in full swing, Peoples Flowers is designing vivid late spring floral arrangements which showcase all of the cheerfulness of this time of year.
 From sunflowers to wildflowers, we happen to believe the brighter the palette, the better!
 Whether you are looking to celebrate a special birthday, graduation, or anniversary - we have the most beautiful late spring florals and designs in Albuquerque - so what is your spring style?